thegenemyers/FASTGA/README.md

 those alignments whose interval in the 1st genome intersects the selection are displayed.
 If a pair of selections are given then those alignments where its interval in the 1st genome intersects the 1st selection and its interval in the 2nd genome intersects the 2nd selection are displayed.
+If a range in the first selection is signed than that determines if the alignment is displayed with the substring of the 1st genome in the normal orientation (+, also no sign) or the complement orientation (-).
+If a range is the second selection, if present, is signed than only alignments in which the relative orientation of the first and second substrings agrees with the sign polarity of the selection pair.
 See the documentation for [GDBshow](#GDBshow) for a detailed explanation of the format and meaning of selections.